Hoverboard

-A hoverboard (or hover board) is a fictional levitating board used for personal transportation, first described in science-fiction, and made famous by the appearance of a skateboard-like hoverboard in the film Back to the Future Part II.
+A hoverboard (or hover board) is a fictional levitating board used for personal transportation, first described in science-fiction, and made famous by the appearance of a skateboard-like hoverboard in the film Back to the Future Part II (1989).
 Many attempts have been made to invent a functioning hoverboard.

 In fiction

 Hoverboards were first described by author M. K. Joseph in a 1967 science fiction novel.
 In 1984, a hoverboard appeared in the shoot 'em up arcade video game SWAT, developed by Coreland and distributed by Sega in Japan and Bally Midway in North America.

 The hoverboard was popularized by the Back to the Future film franchise, with its appearance in Back to the Future Part II (1989).
 During the 1990s there were rumors, fueled by the film's director Robert Zemeckis, that hoverboards were in fact real, but not marketed because they were deemed too dangerous by parents' groups.
 These rumors have been conclusively debunked.

 Hoverboards have appeared in various other media since the 1990s.
 For example, video games such as the beat 'em up arcade game Riding Fight (1992), manufactured by Taito, and the sports video game AirBlade (2001), developed by Criterion Games and distributed by Sony in Europe and Namco in North America.

-In the long-running British comic 2000 AD, popular character Chopper flies a powerboard when engaging in a sport called skysurfing.
-The device resembles a surfboard with anti-gravity properties.
-Air-boards in the science fiction book, No Tribes Beyond Us, feature in-built rotors and bindings for the rider's feet, similar to a snowboard.

 A short film, Flite, designed to showcase the capabilities of the Unreal Engine game design tool was created by writer and director Tim Webber in 2023.
 The narrative concerns a young hoverboard rider being chased through a near-future London.